I’m a Mom and I’m scared to fly.

 I never let myself go this far into it because even grazing past these thoughts crumples me, but for the sake of this post I will delve into it one time and one time only.

-If I really break it down I think it’s because it’s a Mother’s instinct to protect her young.
+If I really break it down I think it’s because it’s a Mother’s instinct to protect her young, especially in an emergency (like the scariest moment of my life when my child choked).
 And holding my kids close to me & then springing into the Supermom action hero makes me feel safer.

 And to go even deeper, I also think it’s because I want to hold them until the very end.
 My end.
 And if I’m alone on a flight and something happens, they’re so far away.
 I can’t hold them and tell them how much Mama loves them until my very last breath.